The Peregrino oil field is located in licences BM-C-7 and BM-C-47, approximately 85km offshore Brazil, in the Campos basin, in water depths of 100m.

-Statoil and Sinochem are joint field owners with Statoil being the operator with a 60% interest in the asset.
-Peregrino is Statoil's biggest operated oil field outside Norway and has a production capacity of 100,000bpd.
+Peregrino is Equinor’s biggest operated oil field outside Norway and has a production capacity of 100,000bpd.
 Concession period of the field extends up to 2040.

-A plan of development for Peregrino Phase Two was submitted to Brazil's National Agency of Petroleum, Natural Gas and Biofuels (ANP) on 30 January 2015.
-The second phase is expected to be developed at a cost of $3.5bn, and will start production by the end of 2020.
+A plan of development for Peregrino phase two was submitted to Brazil’s National Agency of Petroleum, Natural Gas and Biofuels (ANP) on 30 January 2015.
+The second phase is expected to be developed with an investment of $3bn, and the first production from the phase is scheduled in 2022.

 Discovery and reservoir details